Nostalgia Nights

 Classic Car Trivia

 Classic Cars are much more than a mode of transportation.
-Often times, they are coveted family heirlooms, and they’re as interesting as the people who collect them.
-To celebrate the 7th Annual Nostalgia Nights Classic Cars and those who cherish their cars, I will include a few fun facts about the hottest cars in history each week.
+Oftentimes, they are coveted family heirlooms, and they’re as interesting as the people who collect them.

 1. The first full-scale, self-propelled mechanical vehicle was released in 1769.
 It was a steam-powered tricycle that was used to haul cannons around town.
 (But, it weighed 8,000 pounds!)